tanzhanwen/CSC301Project-SearchBlueprint/Phase2/Process.md

 #### Highlights:
 - Tom: Completed process.md and instructions.txt.
 Made Glossary.txt into json seed
 - Shivain: Completed instructions page on Search Blueprints
-- Ryan: Completed process.md, product.md and instrucitons.txt
+- Ryan: Completed process.md, product.md and instructions.txt
 - Francis: Successfully implemented the webcrawler into backend
 - Sangdong: Completed the html file for a new webpage
-- Vignesh: Absent
+- Vignesh: Changed the search engine to Whoosh and created a sample data space.

 **Description of how you used GitHub issue management system (e.g. naming conventions, labels, team's conventions, etc.)**
 We would each create our own private branch and would do a pull request with user story that it solved.